awsdocs/aws-parallelcluster-user-guide/doc_source/aws-services.md

 ## AWS Batch<a name="aws-batch"></a>

 AWS Batch is an AWS managed job scheduler service\.
 It dynamically provisions the optimal quantity and type of compute resources \(for example, CPU or memory\-optimized instances\) in AWS Batch clusters\.
-These resources are provisioned based on the specificrequirements of your batch jobs, including volume requirements\.
+These resources are provisioned based on the specific requirements of your batch jobs, including volume requirements\.
 With AWS Batch, you don't need to install or manage additional batch computing software or server clusters to run your jobs effectively\.

 AWS Batch is used only with AWS Batch clusters\.